SabitKondakci/SabitKondakci/README.md

 ## 🌱 Skills

-I've been working as a backend developer, frontend developer, CTO and architect, in all sorts of programming languages, ranging from Visual Basic to C, Perl, Ruby, Python, PHP, C#, JavaScript, Bash, etc. I therefore consider myself polyglot and "full-stack", whatever that means.
-I enjoy all parts of development, appreciate most programming languages and find the freedom to use the right tool for the job a liberating, creative and rewarding experience.
+I've been working as a freelancer, both front-end & back-end in all sorts of programming languages, ranging from Fortran to C#, JavaScript,Windows PowerShell etc. I therefore consider myself polyglot and "full-stack" I enjoy all parts of development, appreciate most programming languages and find the freedom to use the right tool for the job a liberating, creative and rewarding experience.

-* C#, JavaScript, Ruby
+* C# .Net , JavaScript, TypeScript, React, Angular, Node
-* REST, HTTP, distributed systems
-* Modeling, Domain-driven design

-## 🖋 Writings

-* [API Change Strategy][api-change-strategy]
-* [REST State Machine Revisited][rest-state-machine-revisited]

-## 💬 Talks

-* [The REST And Then Some][the-rest-and-then-some], presented at Nordic APIs Platform Summit 2016.
-* [From Source To Production With Ease][from-source-to-production], presented at DevOps Pro 2018.
-* [Compositional UIs With Hosted Views and Hypermedia][compositional-uis], presented at Nordic APIs Platform Summit 2018.
-* [Evolving compositional user interfaces][evolving-ui],
-  presented at NDC Oslo 2019.
-* [What's Your Problem?][whats-your-problem], presented at Nordic APIs Platform Summit 2019.
-* [What's In A Model?][whats-in-a-model], presented at Øredev 2019.
+* HTML5 & CSS3 , Bootstrap 5 ,JQuery
+* Resftul API ,Graph QL
+* Haskell, Rust

 ## 🔭 Projects